jhimes144/ClrScript/README.md

+NOTE: This is currently still a WIP - I have not yet advertised this project :smiley:

 # ClrScript

 ClrScript (pronounced ClearScript) is a dynamically-typed scripting language for .NET that is written similar to JavaScript.
 Its primary purpose is to be a scripting language that you can embed in your application, allowing users to write scripts for your app.
 It targets .NET 9.0 or .NET Standard 2.1.